By Jill Wilson, IBCLC

 Having your little one looked at by their pediatrician can be helpful as well.
 This could rule out any medical conditions that might be contributing to a nursing strike.

-When trying to end a nursing strike the most important thing to remember is to have patience.
-While a nursing strike may be frustrating for all parties, it is usually temporary.
-Perseverance, patience, and a little coaxing is typically all a mom needs to turn a nursing strike around and have a happily nursing baby once again.
+The most important thing to remember is to have patience.
+While this is frustrating for all parties, it is usually temporary.
+Perseverance, patience, and a little coaxing is typically all that is needed to turn things around and have a baby happily breastfeeding once again.